 How to calculate your Net Worth

-The formula for calculating your Net Worth is straightforward: sum all your Assets (what you own), and deduct all the Liabilities (what you owe):
+The formula to calculate your Net Worth is straightforward: sum all your Assets (what you own), and deduct all the Liabilities (what you owe):

 NET WORTH = ASSETS – LIABILITIES

-– sometimes, we use goods that are only partially paid for.
-As such, we need to assess how much we paid and own (Asset value) and how much we still owe (liability value).
+– Chances are, you assess goods that are only partially paid for.
+As such, you need to calculate how much you paid and own (Asset value) and how much you still have to pay for it, how much you owe (liability value).

-– sometimes, it’s easy to identify the value of an asset or liability: the value can be reported by our bank or financial institution, by our supplier, etc.
+– Sometimes, it’s easy to identify the value of an asset or liability: the value can be reported by your bank, financial institution, or supplier

-– sometimes, we need to adjust the value of our Assets: many assets lose value over time.
-We need to take that into account every year.
-Other assets might have a high emotional value for us, but we need to record the most realistic market value, even if it is less than we dream of!
+– sometimes, you need to adjust the value of your Assets: many assets lose value over time.
+You need to take that into account every year.
+Other assets might have a high emotional value for you, but you still need to record the most realistic market value, even if it is less than you dream of!

 THE EXCEL TOOL

-To support such analysis and track our Net Worth’s evolution over time, we use an Excel tool you can download here.
+To support such analysis and track your Net Worth’s evolution over time, check out this Excel tool you can download here.